Ryan Shafer: Personal

 Shafer was diagnosed with Type 1 diabetes at age 19.
 He became more outspoken about dealing with the disease when he began wearing a visible insulin pump on PBA telecasts in 2005.
 He has since become a spokesperson for Animas insulin pumps.

 Shafer’s first wife, Michelle, died in early 2014, just five days before he was scheduled to accept his second PBA Steve Nagy Sportsmanship Award.
 Michelle took her own life after dealing with depression for a number of years.
 In honor of his late wife, Ryan started the Michelle Shafer Fund for Suicide Prevention and Awareness and began running fundraising tournaments for this cause.
 Ryan continues to run the annual tournament in Corning, New York as of 2022, with his current wife Jennifer and other volunteers.
 The PBA honored Shafer in 2022 with the PBA Tony Reyes Community Service Award.

-When not bowling tournaments, Ryan works in his pro shop.
+When not bowling tournaments, Ryan runs his bowling pro shop.